Last Updated on

-As an Australian who has travelled and lived abroad for many years, I have heard my fair share of English accents of native speakers and also those of foreigners and let me tell you, sometimes it has been easier to understand the foreigners with all the slang that some of us natives speak.
+As an Australian who has travelled and lived abroad for many years, I have heard my fair share of English accents of native speakers and also those of foreigners.
+But let me tell you, that sometimes it has been easier to understand the foreigners with the amount of slang that some native English speakers use.

 I know I may be generalising here but have you heard how some Australians and Americans speak English with their accent when deep in a conversation with friends?
 Joining sentences and cutting the ends off some words.